Brou de Noix on handmade paper 490 x 370 mm

 In this panorama or view on to ‘Fes’, I decided to omit more than half of the satellite dishes that were visible.
 (I simply found them too distasteful, as they had no place in the Biblical fragrance that emanates from this ancient city)

 My vantage point for ‘Fes’, was the rooftop of a Persian carpet dealer.
 The top of the building was strewn with newly washed carpets that were drying in the sun.
-Although I had the luxury of a 360? view from where I stood, it was the tiny slice containing three Cypresses etched against the cloudless sky, which reminded me that besides myself, I was not the only ‘living one’ there.
+Although I had the luxury of a 360? view from where I stood, it was the tiny slice containing three Cypresses etched against the cloudless sky, which reminded me that besides myself, I was not the only ‘living’ there.
 Although I knew that Fez was teeming with life, no living soul was visible from above.
-The Cypresses were guarding the secrets of the city like so many other sentinels one finds on guard at a cemetery.
+The trees were guarding the secrets of the city like the Cypresses on guard at a cemetery.